 Petitions offer you the opportunity of bringing issues to the Council's attention, so that we can consider your requests and, where appropriate and possible, bring about change for the better for the people of Runnymede.

-- petitions requiring a senior member of staff to give evidence at a public meeting of the Overview and Scrutiny Select Committee about something for which the member of staff is responsible as part of their job - 750 signatures are required
+- senior member of staff to give evidence at the Overview and Scrutiny Select Committee - 750 signatures

-- for a petition to be considered formally - 50 signatures are required
+- to be considered formally - 50 signatures

-- for a petition to be treated as normal correspondence - less than 50 signatures are required
+- to be treated as normal correspondence - less than 50 signatures

 Can I attend the meeting when my petition is discusses?

-If the petition contains more than 1,500 signatures the lead petitioner or spokesperson for the petition will be invited to attend the full Council meeting.
-They may speak to the Council meeting about the petition for up to five minutes.
+If the petition contains more than 1,500 signatures the lead petitioner or spokesperson for the petition will be invited to attend the full Council meeting and present their petition for up to 5 minutes.
 The petition will be discussed for a maximum of 15 minutes and may be referred without discussion to the next appropriate meeting of a relevant Committee for a report on what action should be taken, or a response may be made at the meeting.
 If the petition is referred to a future meeting, we will let you know when that meeting will be.